buehler/dotnet-operator-sdk/src/KubeOps.Operator.Web/README.md

 When the Kubernetes API server needs to validate, mutate, or convert a resource as configured in a `ValidatingWebhookConfiguration`, `MutatingWebhookConfiguration`, or `CustomResourceDefinition`, it sends an HTTP request to a service endpoint.
 This package provides the necessary infrastructure to receive and handle these requests within your .NET operator.

-> For a comprehensive explanation of different webhook types, how to implement their logic using KubeOps base classes/interfaces, and how to configure Kubernetes resources to use them, please refer to the main **[Webhooks Documentation TODO](/webhooks.html)**.
+> For a comprehensive explanation of different webhook types, how to implement their logic using KubeOps base classes/interfaces, and how to configure Kubernetes resources to use them, please refer to the main **[Webhooks Documentation](https://buehler.github.io/dotnet-operator-sdk/docs/operator/building-blocks/webhooks)**.

 ## Setup